doverunner/multi-drm-tizentv-sample/README.md

-# **PallyCon Multi-DRM + Tizen TV**
+# **Multi-DRM + Tizen TV**
 > Multi-DRM integration sample for Samsung Tizen TV application

  ## Overview

-This document explains how to play `PallyCon Multi-DRM` content on `Samsung Smart TV(Tizen)`.
+This document explains how to play `Multi-DRM` content on `Samsung Smart TV(Tizen)`.

-There are two ways to play PallyCon Multi-DRM content on Tizen OS, and we provide samples for you to test.
+There are two ways to play Multi-DRM content on Tizen OS, and we provide samples for you to test.
-- Playback using AVPlay API : [PallyConTizen-AVPlay](#PallyConTizen-AVPlay-Sample) Sample
+- Playback using AVPlay API : [Multi-Drm-TizenTV-AVPlay](#Multi-Drm-TizenTV-AVPlay-Sample) Sample
-- Playback using HTML5 Player (Shaka) : [PallyConTizen-HTMLShaka](#PallyConTizen-HTMLShaka-Sample) Sample
+- Playback using HTML5 Player (Shaka) : [Multi-Drm-TizenTV-HTMLShaka](#Multi-Drm-TizenTV-HTMLShaka-Sample) Sample